cinnData/PythonBootcamp/Lectures/[PY-10] Querying data in Pandas.md

 There are two useful Pandas methods for managing **duplicates**:

-* `.duplicated()` returns a Boolean series indicating the rows which are duplicated.
-It reads the data top-down, returning `False` for the values occurring for the first time, and `True` for those having occurred before.
+* `.duplicated()` returns a Boolean series indicating the rows that are duplicated.
+The default of this method performs a top-down check of the data, returning `False` for the values occurring for the first time, and `True` for those having occurred before.
 You can reverse this with the argument `keep=last`.

 * `.drop_duplicates()` drops the duplicated rows.
 It is based on the Boolean mask created by `.duplicated()`.